 By registration; limited to those in their first three years in office.
 Experienced leaders will move new presidents through issues associated with the president’s role as CEO.
 Speakers will address the value in the equilibrium model, institutional advancement, faculty relations, and team building.
 This event is a prerequisite for the ATS Presidential Leadership Intensive Conference offered each January.

 By registration.
-Open to all ATS presidents, this annual intensive will focus on timely issues related to the role of the president and on building skills for effective performance.
+Open to all ATS presidents, this annual intensive (hear what last year's attendees had to say) will focus on timely issues related to the role of the president and on building skills for effective performance.
 Conference sessions cover topics featured in the Handbook for Seminary Presidents, with most topics covered at least once during the course of a three-year curriculum rotation.
-The Seminar for New Presidents in ATS Institutions is a prerequisite for attendance at this conference.
+The optional preconference, Consultation for Presidents of Embedded Institutions, immediately precedes this event.

 By registration.
 The 34th annual conference will offer workshops on topics related to annual giving, planned gifts, personnel management, internal and external collaboration, and communications, with opportunities for professional development and peer interaction in a distinctly theological context.